awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/encrypting-content.md

   To enter a certificate ARN here, you must have already imported the corresponding certificate into AWS Certificate Manager, entered the certificate ARN from ACM into the MediaConvert **Certificates** pane, and associated it with MediaConvert\.
 For more information, see [Using Encrypted Content Keys with DRM](drm-content-key-encryption.md)\.

-  The following example shows a certificate ARN:
+  The following example shows a certificate ARN\.

   ```
   arn:aws:acm:region:123456789012:certificate/97b4deb6-8983-4e39-918e-ef1378924e1e